yreaction/JBDatePicker/README.md

 + *Your viewController needs to adopt the JBDatePickerDelegate protocol.*
 + *Your viewController has to override the ‘viewDidLayoutSubviews’ method in which you need to call ‘updateLayout()’ on the JBDatePicker object.*

 Besides that, you need to integrate **JBDatePicker** with your project through **CocoaPods**.
-If you don’t know how to do this, please follow this tutorial.
-Alternatively you can drag the JBDatePicker development classes into your project manually.
+If you don’t know how to do this, please follow [this tutorial](https://guides.cocoapods.org/using/getting-started.html "CocoaPods Guides - Getting Started").
+Alternatively you can drag the JBDatePicker classes into your project manually.

 ###Storyboard setup